prysmaticlabs/documentation/website/docs/concepts/checkpoint-sync-concept.md

 4. Epoch 4 was just proposed.
 Its first block could also become the next checkpoint.
 5. Epoch 5 is in progress.

+TODO: explain the conditions that must be met for a checkpoint to be a candidate, vs justified, vs finalized

 ## Checkpoint sync

+TODO: incorporate Kasey's recommended diagram adjustments for this section

 ### Syncing without checkpoint sync